kpoloney/create_aip/README.md

 This script is to be run to validate a completed AIP.
 It checks for required ERC metadata and conformity to the BagIt Profile and BagIt specification.

-The script has three arguments:
+The script has four arguments:
 - `--bag_dir` is the directory of bags to be validated
 - `--profile_url` is the ARK or URL of the BagIt profile
-- `--larkm_url` is the base URL of larkm.
+- `--larkm_url` (optional) the base URL of larkm.
 It is only required if the BagIt profile URI is an ARK indexed in larkm.
+- `--clamav` (optional) the file location of the virus scan software ClamAV.

 ## Add files